 Time frame: From first treatment on cycle 1, day 1 to the earlier of date of death and/or last follow up, assessed up to 3 years

-Rate of symptomatic radiation necrosis defined as evidence of necrosis on MRI images (radiographic evidence or radionecrosis) and a patient having neurological symptoms attributed to the location where the radiosurgery was done (symptomatic)
+Defined as proportion with evidence of necrosis on MRI images (radiographic evidence or radionecrosis) and a patient having neurological symptoms attributed to the location where the radiosurgery was done.
+The proportion will be reported, and a 95% confidence interval will be estimated using the Clopper-Pearson method.
+Number with symptomatic radiation necrosis.

 Time frame: Up to 12 months after first pembrolizumab dose